efandrade/pycpselect/README.md

 pixelSize: pixel size of images
 ```

-With the return coordinate we can now do an affine transformation to moving/skewed image to reference image (This function will be added soon)
+With the return coordinates we can now do an affine transformation to transform moving/skewed image to match reference image (This function will be added soon)